All Stances are Directional

 There are two fundamental issues I see with students who are engaged in exercises with their Uke.
 The first is that there is a tendency to hold onto an existing stance as though it were a precious gem.
 Students will twist and distort their bodies during an exercise all in an attempt to perform the required movements without having to move their feet or realign the center.
 If during such an exercise you feel the least bit awkward or ill-positioned this should be a mental trigger for you.
 You need to adopt a different stance.

 The second thing I notice is that students will ignore fundamental concepts such as centering, the central plane, rooting, and balance while focusing on the mechanics of a new skill.
-When they ignore these fundamentals they very quickly find they cannot perform the essential skill movements or they are have adopted or been placed into a particularly vulnerable position.
+When they ignore these fundamentals practitioners very quickly find they cannot perform the essential skill movements or they have adopted or been placed into a particularly vulnerable position.
 As an intermediate student, you can no longer allow this to happen to you.
 You must keep these fundamental concepts in mind and be willing to immediately transition to a new stance when any one of these concepts is challenged.
 This is much more important than the mechanics of any skill.

 Every stance you adopt should have a purpose.
 Once you have accomplished that purpose your current stance is no longer relevant or useful.
 You must undertake a new purpose, and that new purpose will likely require a different stance.
 This suggests that you are always in the process of adopting and then almost immediately abandoning a sequence of different stances.
 Often these transitions will occur with little actual movement – they involve shifts of your center or changes in the distribution of weight over your legs.
 But you should recognize that each such movement is a stance transition.
 You must be willing to make such transitions, even those that require movement of the feet, in a constant and never-ending sequence of new purposes.